luis-casarrubios-elez/TFG/README.md

 # TFG
-This is the GitHub repository for my major final project
+This is the GitHub repository for my major final project.